OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. In Visual Studio, open the **Web.config** file.
 Locate the `<appSettings>` section.

+1. The BotId value is no longer required.
+This `<appSetting>` node can be deleted.

 1. Enter the `MicrosoftAppId`.
 The `MicrosoftAppId` is the app ID from the **Configuration** section of the registration.

 1. Enter the `MicrosoftAppPassword`.
-The `MicrosoftAppPassword` is the auto-generated app secret displayed in the dialogue box during registration.
-If you do not have the app secret, the bot must be deleted and re-registered.
-An app secret cannot be reset nor displayed.
+The `MicrosoftAppPassword` is the client secret added in the Azure Portal Application Registration.

 ### Test the bot using the portal